With the meteoric rise of competitors, we’re asking the question…

 If you ask me, the answer is simple: Facebook just isn’t fun anymore.

-Between the political arguments, trolling comments, and irrelevant ads, it’s rare for me to leave the app in a good mood.
+Between the political arguments, trolling comments, and irrelevant ads, it’s a rare moment when my news feed leaves me in a good mood.
 (And that’s to say nothing of the psychological effects of “Facebook envy.”)

 Teens have an entirely different reason for staying off the platform.
 Apparently, Facebook is for “old people”.
 Sorry to break it to you.